Vaiden, Mississippi

 In 1943, forty Testaments were donated to the men of our Group of Churches and community who were serving in the Service of their Country.
 Additional stars were added to the Service Flag in the Church and names to the Honor Roll, which was placed in the Church at the time that the Service Flag was, as men continued to enter the Service.

 Mrs. S.P.
-Armstrong, Christian Social Service Secretary, donated Gospels to Colored men in Service.
+Armstrong, Christian Service Secretary, donated Gospels to Colored men in Service.
 She did a most commendable work among the Colored people each year, having Bible School for them and assisting them in other phases of the work of their Churches.

 On September 15, 1946, Rev. James W. McNutt submitted his resignation to the congregation after having received a call from the Woodville, Mississippi Group of Churches.
 It was reluctantly accepted, effective as of November 1, 1946.
 He was zealous, dedicated, and untiring in his efforts as Preacher and Pastor.
 Supt.
 Of Home Missions, Dr. R.D.
 Bedinger, filled the Pulpit on several occasions in the absence of a Pastor.
 Arrangements were made with Rev. E.G. Boyce, D.D., President of French Camp Academy, to preach each first Sunday at the eleven o’clock hour until a Pastor could be secured.